If you want to override the Assistant overall style or any specific area, this guide will help you.

 Use

-in your CSS rules to ensure they override the default stylesTest your customizations across different browsers and devices
+!importantin your CSS rules to ensure they override the default stylesTest your customizations across different browsers and devices

 Your styles will be applied each time the Assistant loads on your page